IGA & Identity Management - Simplified

 The story continues…

-So you decide to look for greener pastures and leave.
+• So you decide to look for greener pastures and leave.

-After you finish up your notice period, the next day you realized that you wanted to refer some document or code that you had created at your now ex-employer’s application.
-You have all the links memorized so you hit the application, put in your credentials.
-You realize:
+• After you finish your notice period, the next day you realized that you wanted to refer some document or code that you had created at your now ex-employer’s application.

-- Your credentials don't work anymore
+• You realize — Your credentials don't work anymore.

-- The laptop that your have to ship back to the company that evening isnt letting you in either
+• The laptop that your have to ship back to the company that evening isnt letting you in either.

-- All apps on your phone for messaging and emails don't let you in
+• All apps on your phone for messaging and emails don't let you in.

 What just happened?